KyleAMathews/trpc-crdt/README.md

 But not everything is cute puppies and warm bread and butter in CRDT-land.

-CRDTs are amazing until... you need a server (it happens).
+CRDTs (and local writes) are amazing until... you need a server (it happens).

 ### Common reasons for needing a server: